San Antonio, TX 78205

 Access to the San Antonio Missions National Historical Park is free.
 To get from one mission to another, you can either drive on the well-marked streets or hike or bike on the Missions Hiking Trail.
 If you do go on foot, you should know that the missions are a few miles from each other, so bring some water and be ready for a workout.
 While you’re touring the area, don’t be surprised if you hear the sounds of mass.
 That’s because, despite being nearly 300 years old, each chapel is an active Catholic parish.
 History lives in San Antonio, and nowhere is that more tangible than at San Antonio’s missions.

-Head to an Amusement Park
+Visit an Amusement Park

 Six Flags Fiesta Texas, a 200-acre park full of many outstanding rides.All this history is great, but now it’s time to for some adrenaline-pumping action!
 As it turns out, there are two major amusement parks in San Antonio, each of which offers a range of unique experiences.
 Head to the north side of San Antonio and you’ll find